My Asadora History

 - Completed: Unknown

 A great drama about an amazing and tenacious woman, where it fails is with the romance.
 Despite the female lead only getting married once she comes of age, the fact that she was engaged to the male lead since childhood made for an uncomfortable start that never changed because of how much of a disrespectful bum he was.
-Add that to the lack of chemistry between the actors, and there was nothing to root for except the hope that the female lead would get a divorce.
+Add that to the lack of chemistry between the actors, and there was nothing to root for except for the female lead to get a divorce.

 -